jonnitto/Jonnitto.ImagesInARow/README.md

 composer require jonnitto/imagesinarow --no-update
 ```

-The --no-update command prevent the automatic update of the dependencies.
-After the package was added to your theme composer.json, go back to the root of the Neos installation and run composer update.
+The `--no-update` command prevent the automatic update of the dependencies.
+After the package was added to your theme `composer.json`, go back to the root of the Neos installation and run `composer update`.
 Et voilà!
 Your desired package is now installed correctly.

 [packagist]: https://packagist.org/packages/jonnitto/imagesinarow
 [latest stable version]: https://poser.pugx.org/jonnitto/imagesinarow/v/stable